neurobioinfo/Ensemblux/docs/Step2.md

 # Step 3: Genetic demultiplexing by constituent demultiplexing tools
-In Step 3, we will demultiplex the pooled samples with each of Ensemblux's constituent genetic demultiplexing tools.
-The constituent genetic demultiplexing tools will vary depending on the version of the Ensemblux pipeline being used:
+In Step 3, we will demultiplex the pooled samples with each of ensemblex's constituent genetic demultiplexing tools.
+The constituent genetic demultiplexing tools will vary depending on the version of the ensemblex pipeline being used:

 - [Demultiplexing with prior genotype information](#demultiplexing-with-prior-genotype-information)
 - [Demultiplexing without prior genotype information](#demultiplexing-without-prior-genotype-information)

-**NOTE**: The analytical parameters for each constiuent tool can be adjusted using the the `ensemblux_config.ini` file located in `~/working_directory/job_info/configs`.
-For a comprehensive description of how to adjust the analytical parameters of the Ensemblux pipeline please see [Execution parameters](reference.md).
+**NOTE**: The analytical parameters for each constiuent tool can be adjusted using the the `ensemblex_config.ini` file located in `~/working_directory/job_info/configs`.
+For a comprehensive description of how to adjust the analytical parameters of the ensemblex pipeline please see [Execution parameters](reference.md).
  - - - -

 ## Demultiplexing with prior genotype information
-When demultiplexing **with** prior genotype information, Ensemblux leverages the sample labels from
+When demultiplexing **with** prior genotype information, ensemblex leverages the sample labels from

 - [Demuxalot](#demuxalot)
 - [Demuxlet](#demuxlet)